proyectohelice/Helice/README.md

 # Abstract

-This program takes informationsautomatic information from particular web pag.
+This program takes automatic information from particular web pag.
 The objective of this work is to apply the concepts learned in the software Engineering class.

 # Requirements